umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Custom-Markup/index.md

 You can find the default views in the `~\Views\Partials\Forms\Themes\default` folder if you are using Forms 6+, or in the `~\Views\Partials\Forms\`folder if you are using Forms 4.

-To avoid your custom changes to the default views from being overwritten, you need to copy the view you want to customize into your theme folder, e.g. `~\Views\Partials\Forms\Themes\YourTheme`, and edit it there.
+To avoid your custom changes to the default views from being overwritten, you need to copy the view you want to customize into your theme folder, e.g. `~\Views\Partials\Forms\Themes\YourTheme`, and edit the file in `YourTheme` folder.

 ### Form.cshtml